tsohil/jQuery-Form-Validator/README.md

 in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.

+*Form demonstrations and full documentations is available at http://formvalidator.net/*

 *Usage example*

 ```html